FIWARE/tutorials.Big-Data-Flink/README.md

 # Real-time Processing and Big Data Analysis

-> "Who controls the past controls the future: who controls the present controls the past."
+> "You are what you eat."
 >
-> — George Orwell.
-"1984"
+> — Anthelme Brillat-Savarin

 Smart solutions based on FIWARE are architecturally designed around microservices.
 They are therefore are designed to scale-up from simple applications (such as the Supermarket tutorial) through to city-wide installations base on a large